 Students must confirm their income before the release of their second disbursement, which is generally halfway through the study period (e.g., January).
 Instructions will be sent to students sometime during the fall term.
-For more information on OSAP, please visit the OSAP website or the University of Toronto Mississauga's website.
+For more information on OSAP, please visit the OSAP website.